Financial services institutions need to be telling stories. Lots of them. And, boy, do they have the stories to tell.

 Your in-house subject matter experts have the pulse of the client base and can tell powerful, relatable stories with that intel in mind.
 And having your clients tell your brand’s story on your behalf is invaluable.

-Share your stories in multiple channels
+5. Share your stories on multiple channels

 Think of the last story you read, watched or listened to.
 Did you relate that story to your own experiences?
 Were you compelled to post your reaction on social media or call a friend and discuss how the story impacted you?